Follow the Star

 The Magi would have followed the patterns of the stars systematically.
 They would have also probably been very rich and held high esteem in their own society and by people who weren't from their country or religion.
 They had seen an unusual new star in the sky and knew that it told of the birth of a special king in Israel.

 You will travel this journey following the star as a Magi searching for the Christ child to share and receive your blessing.
-As a Magi, you walk and listen to the narrative, trusting in the Star for guidance.
+As a Magi, you drive and listen to the narrative, trusting in the Star for guidance.

 Moravian Star History